 Cyber criminals identify weaknesses in communications and data networks to steal or sabotage valuable information.
 Cybersecurity engineers are the guardians of the digital galaxy, designing fortifications to repel the bad guys, and sneaky traps to ensnare them in a quagmire of false data.

-Students take courses that provide both theoretical and practical knowledge of all aspects of the field, such as:
+See the university catalog for information about courses that provide both theoretical and practical knowledge of all aspects of the field

 Because Mason proactively pursues research within government and industry organizations that depend on strong and reliable information security, our students are recruited long before graduation.